Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Collection and Identification of Security Tweets Carrying IoCs

-\textit{\textbf{Model Creation and Result:}} Convolutional Neural Network models have demonstrated their effectiveness in various NLP tasks, including sentence classification~\cite{chen2015convolutional}, document query matching~\cite{shen2014learning}, and semantic parsing~\cite{yih2014semantic}.
+\textit{\textbf{Model Creation and Result:}} CNN models have demonstrated their effectiveness in various NLP tasks, including sentence classification, document query matching, and semantic parsing.
 The ability of CNNs to automatically learn feature representations from input data makes them particularly useful for accurately classifying tweets into different categories.
 Furthermore, CNNs can handle variable-length inputs by utilizing convolutions of varying sizes and pooling operations to reduce input dimensionality~\cite{stojanovski2015emotion}.
 So, in this study, we created a 1D-CNN model consisting of six one-dimensional convolution layers, five dropout layers, three max pool layers, and a fully connected layer for tweet classification.
 Using KerasTuner, we fine-tuned the hyperparameters to determine the ideal values for number filters, kernel size, and learning rate.
 The resulting model employed convolution layers with filter sizes of 50, 100, and 200 and a kernel size of 3.
-Finally, we compiled the model using the \textit{Adam} optimizer with a learning rate set to 0.0001. \\ We executed the training for 200 epochs and evaluated the performance.
-Due to the skewed nature of the dataset, we considered F1 score to evaluate the performance.
-The F1 score is computed by the Equation~\ref{f1-score}.
-The detection is determined by using Equation~\ref{detection_rate}.
+Finally, we compiled the model using the \textit{Adam} optimizer with a learning rate set to 0.0001.

+We executed the training for 200 epochs and evaluated the performance.
+Due to the skewed nature of the dataset, we considered the F1-score and Detection Rate~(DR) to evaluate the performance.
+The F1-score is the harmonic mean of precision and recall and computed by the Equation~\ref{f1-score}.
+The DR is the percentage of true positive cases correctly identified by the model among all the actual positive cases and determined by using Equation~\ref{detection_rate}.

 where \textit{True Positive~(TP)} indicates how often the classifier correctly predicts a tweet as relevant. \textit{False Positive~(FP)} represents how many times the model misclassified a tweet as relevant while it is an irrelevant tweet. \textit{False Negative~(FN)} indicates how many times the model misclassified a tweet as irrelevant while it is a relevant tweet.